skit-ai/SpeechLLM/README.md

 ## Disclaimer
 The models provided in this repository are not perfect and may produce errors in Automatic Speech Recognition (ASR), gender identification, age estimation, accent recognition, and emotion detection.
 Additionally, these models may exhibit biases related to gender, age, accent, and emotion.
 Please use with caution, especially in production environments, and be aware of potential inaccuracies and biases.

+## License
+This project is released under the Apache 2.0 license as found in the LICENSE file.
+The released checkpoints, and code are intended for research purpose subject to the license of [facebook/hubert-xlarge-ll60k](https://huggingface.co/facebook/hubert-xlarge-ll60k), [microsoft/wavlm-large](https://huggingface.co/microsoft/wavlm-large) and [ TinyLlama/TinyLlama-1.1B-Chat-v1.0 ]( https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0) models.